GatorCogitate/cogitate_tool/README.md

 - `-t, --token`: Input a Github user token to allow `Pygithub` access to information such as the Issue Tracker.
 - `-r, --repo`: Input the Repository path that the User will be assessing.
-- `-s, --state`: Input the state of Issues that `PyGitHub` will be retrieving.

-Run the command `pipenv python run src/cogitate.py` in the root directory.
+Run the command `pipenv python run src/cogitate.py -t [GitHub Token] -r [Path]` in the root directory.
-When prompted, press `Enter` to leave the repository path as default.
+Check out `cogitate.py` to see additional arguments that can be used..

 *Note: Any users that do not wish to develop the tool can stop reading here.*